ModiaSim/Modia.jl/docs/src/Tutorial.md

 # 3 Simulation

-A particular model needs to be instantiated and simulated.
+A particular model is instantiated, simulated and results plotted with the commands:

 ```julia
     using ModiaBase